afsanamimii/Real-Time-Object-Counting/README.md

 How to Run:
-1. For detecting object from image run
+1. For detecting object from image run Count object from image(YOLOV3).ipynb file
+2. For detecting object from real time run